Breaking down the cost of cloud computing in 2025

 Azure offers several storage services, each with its own pricing model.
 Additional charges apply for snapshots, transactions on data and data transfer volume.

-Example prices below are for the East U.S. 2 region with locally redundant storage and are subject to change.
+Example prices in the following table are for the East U.S. 2 region with locally redundant storage and are subject to change.
 For details on free services or additional charges for snapshots or data transactions, visit the Azure Blob Storage or Azure Files pricing sites.

 Azure Blob Storage